 The northern CCLME has had increased continental shelf hypoxia and shoaling of the hypoxic boundary resulting from enhanced upwelling, primary production, and respiration over the past 15 years (Pierce et al. 2012).
 Severe and persistent anoxic events have had downstream effects on both demersal fish and benthic invertebrate communities off Oregon (Keller et al. 2010).
 For example, during a severe anoxic event in August 2006, surveys found an absence of rockfish on rocky reefs and a large mortality event of macroscopic benthic invertebrates (Chan et al. 2008).
-Seasonality in oxygen concentrations show oxygenated summer waters along the Newport Hydrographic Line since September 2005 (Figure OC33).
+Seasonality in oxygen concentrations show oxygenated summer waters along the Newport Hydrographic Line since September 2005 (Figure 0C35).
 In 2007, low oxygen concentrations were observed in the summer although the mean was above 1.4 ml/L. The 2011 data point had lower than average oxygen at NH25.
 Despite higher than average upwelling in 2008, boundary waters remained well oxygenated save two occasions.

-In the southern CCLME (Bograd et al. 2008), deepening of the thermocline and decreased oxygen in deep source waters have resulted in decreased subsurface oxygen through 2007 (Figures 0C34-0C35).
+In the southern CCLME (Bograd et al. 2008), deepening of the thermocline and decreased oxygen in deep source waters have resulted in decreased subsurface oxygen through 2007 (Figures 0C35-0C37).
 Contrary to the past five years, large-scale wind forcing models predict hypoxia will continue to expand under Intergovernmental Panel on Climate Change warming scenarios (Rykaczewski and Checkley 2008).
+In the north the 2012 and 2013 DO values were slightly below average in the winter and increased to slightly above average in the summer.
+While in the central and southern regions the 2012 DO values were below average - the winter and summer values in 2012 for CALCOFI station 93.30 are below the long term mean.